Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 22.25.39 UTC
+- WIB: Jumat, 20 September 2024 23.30.54 UTC
-- WITA: Jumat, 20 September 2024 23.25.39 UTC
+- WITA: Sabtu, 21 September 2024 00.30.54 UTC
-- WIT: Sabtu, 21 September 2024 00.25.39 UTC
+- WIT: Sabtu, 21 September 2024 01.30.54 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: technology
+Kategori: motivational